-Kathryn L. Tierney Tribal Attorney Bay Mills Indian Community 12140 West Lakeshore Drive Brimley, MI 49715
+Katherine Tierney Tribal Attorney Bay Mills Indian Community 12140 West Lakeshore Drive Brimley, MI 49715

-Re: Bay Mills Indian Community Resolution No. 11-9-12
+Re: Bay Mills Indian Community Ordinance Amendments

-Dear Chairman Perron and Ms. Tierney:
+Dear Ms. Tierney:

-This letter responds to your request on behalf of the Bay Mills Indian Community (Tribe) for the National Indian Gaming Commission to review and approve an amendment, adopted in Resolution No. 11-9-12, that eliminates the designation of a specific location for each employee gaming license.
+This letter responds to the request on behalf of the Bay Mills Indian Community (Tribe) for the National Indian Gaming Commission to review and approve ordinance amendments, adopted Jan 22, 2014, that lower the minimum gaming age to 18.

-Thank you for bringing the amendment to our attention and for providing us a copy to update the ordinance on file.
-The ordinance amendment is approved as it is consistent with the requirements of the Indian Gaming Regulatory Act and NIGC regulations.
-It is important to note that approval is granted only for gaming on Indian lands as defined by IGRA over which the Community has jurisdiction.
-If you have any questions, please contact Staff Attorney Jennifer Ward at (202) 632-7003.
+Thank you for bringing the amendments to my attention and for providing a copy of them.
+The amendments are approved, as they are consistent with the requirements of the Indian Gaming Regulatory Act and the NIGC's regulations.
+If you have any questions, please feel free to contact Staff Attorney Jennifer Ward at (202) 632-7003.